rule

 Text 16-17

-He related the destruction of the complete of the Vrishnis, o ruler of man, and hearing that were the people, with their hearts agitated by sorrow, rendered senseless.
-They, overwhelmed by the separation from Krishna striking their faces, swiftly went there where their relatives were laying lifeless.
+He related the destruction of the entirety of the Vrishnis, o ruler of man, and hearing that the people, with their hearts full of sorrow, were rendered senseless.
+They, overwhelmed by the separation from Krishna, struck their faces, and quickly went to the place where their relatives were laying lifeless.
 (Vedabase)

 Text 18

-When Devakî, Rohinî and Vasudeva thereupon couldn't find their sons, they pained in tears lost their consciousness.
+When Devakī, Rohinī and Vasudeva thereupon couldn't find their sons, they pained in tears lost their consciousness.
+(Vedabase)

 Text 19

-Tormented by being separated from the Supreme Lord they then gave up their lives there and did the wives embracing their [dead] husbands, my dearest, climb upon the funeral pyre.
+Tormented by being separated from the Supreme Lord they gave up their lives on the spot.
+Embracing their [dead] husbands my dearest, the wives climbed upon the funeral pyre.
 (Vedabase)

 Text 20